 If you plan to enjoy any of Oregon’s 363 miles of Pacific coastline, why not help keep it trash-free?
-SOLVE organizes numerous events across the state each year including its annual fall beach and riverside cleanup, when about 5,500 volunteers typically remove more than 28,000 pounds of trash in one day.
+SOLVE organizes numerous events across the state each year including its annual spring and fall cleanups, when about thousands of volunteers typically remove tens of thousands of pounds of trash in one day.
 The Nature Conservancy also hosts cleanup days along waterways and in nature areas around the state.

 Clean up a cave

 Caves need cleaning, too … really.
 Don a helmet and headlamp and join Wanderlust Tours for a yearly lava tube cleanup and periodic graffiti cleanups along China Hat Road southeast of Bend.
 Work typically focuses on the area around cave mouths but sometimes includes the inside of caves, so dress in layers.
-Other opportunities in Central Oregon include Smith Rock Spring Thing cleanup day, Central Oregon Trail Alliance work parties, Deschutes Land Trust projects and Deschutes River Cleanup day.
+Other opportunities in Central Oregon include Smith Rock State Park cleanup days, Central Oregon Trail Alliance work parties, Deschutes Land Trust projects and Deschutes River Cleanup day.